duckietown/book-opmanual-duckiebot/src/setup/setup_laptop/index.md

 * A laptop or machine running Ubuntu 20.02 or 22.04
 * Alternatively: A laptop or machine running MacOS
 ---
-* Your laptop configured with Duckietown software and ready to run Duckietown robots and learning experiences
+* Your laptop configured with Duckietown software and ready to sign into your accounts
 ```

 In this section, we will install all the software that you need to run the Duckietown development environment on